 Applicants are expected to be proficient communicators and should ideally have some research experience.
 Experience in related subdisciplines (physiology, behavioural ecology, molecular biology) is preferred.
 Applications are submitted through the School of Graduate Studies.
 See the applications pages on the Cell & Systems Biology or Ecology & Evolutionary Biology sites for more info.
 In addition, interested students are strongly encouraged to contact me by e-mail.
 E-mails should include a CV/resume, a sample of their scientific writing, an unofficial copy of their transcript, and the names and contact information for two references.

-The Welch lab is not currently recruiting any undergraduate students at this time.
-We will need a limited amount of help with our recurring research project at the Koffler Scientific Reserve in late summer.
+The research will take place at the Koffler Scientific Reserve in summer.
 Additional information will be provided here when we are ready to recruit help.
+So stay tuned!

 BIOB98/B99 students are recruited as the need arrises for other projects in the lab.

 Students wishing to undertake such projects should submit a resume/curriculum vitae, (unofficial) transcript, and a sample of your scientific writing (e.g. a lab report or research paper) to me via e-mail.

 The lab is always on the lookout for outstanding MSc and PhD students.
 Please see above for specific current openings.

 Any physiological, ecological, and/or evolutionary-oriented student-proposed projects that involve muscle physiology and fuel use, particularly during exercise, will be considered.
 Research in the Welch Lab involves significant lab-based AND field-based components.
 The proposed research will dictate the extent of student involvement in either lab or field-based work.